 Cascade River State Park

-Cascade River State Park is now one of my favorite parks along Lake Superior’s North Shore (although there are a lot of great parks up here).
-It’s a good park for hiking, with maintained trails, plenty of small (and large) waterfalls, and lots of spring flowers (including lady slippers and other native orchids).
+Cascade River State Park (DNR website) is now one of my favorite parks along Lake Superior’s North Shore (although there are many great parks up here).
+It’s a good park for hiking, with maintained trails, plenty of small (and large) waterfalls, and loads of spring flowers (including lady slippers and other native orchids).
 The picnic area along the road is also worth a stop, as it includes a fabulous bit of shore perfect for a hot day.

 Cascades and more — Cascade picnic area on Lake Superior

 I often stay at Cascade Lodge at the edge of the park when visiting the North Shore.
-While not in the park itself, it’s surrounded by the park and trails connect to the park.
+While not in the park itself, it’s surrounded by the park and has trails that connect to the park.
+And it has a nice mix of cabins, as well as hotel-style rooms in the beautifully renovated lodge.
+There’s even a restaurant on-site with good food and live music on weekends.

 George H. Crosby Manitou State Park

-George H. Crosby Manitou State Park, located near Silver Bay on Lake Superior’s North Shore, offers a backwoods experience along the Manitou River and Benson Lake.
+George H. Crosby Manitou State Park (DNR website), located near Silver Bay on Lake Superior’s North Shore, offers a backwoods experience along the Manitou River and Benson Lake.
+It’s located inland some distance from Lake Superior.

 There’s a lot of water to explore by canoe or kayak in Crosby Manitou State Park.

-This park is in a very remote area with lots of streams and wetlands. . . and bugs.
+This park is in a very remote area with numerous streams, wetlands, and bugs.

 Gooseberry Falls State Park